GabeScott/standard-works-vault/General Conference/1978 October - The Blessing of Church Interviews.md

 And so it is.
 The Lord gives the privilege to members of the Church to respond to those questions in such interviews.
 Then if there is something amiss, the member can get his life in order so that he may qualify for the priesthood advancement, for a mission, or for a temple recommend.

-Now, after you have put those required questions to the applicant, you may wish to add something like this: “One who goes into the house of the Lord must be free from any unclean, unholy, impure, or unnatural practice.”
+Now, after you have put those required questions to the applicant, you may wish to add something like this: “One who goes into the house of the Lord must be free from any *unclean, unholy, impure, or unnatural practice.*”

 Brethren, we who lead the Church are responsible to see that you are taught in plainness.
 I, therefore, must make reference to a matter that otherwise I would not present in a meeting such as this.